subroy13/statwizard/content/posts/stock-market-vs-luck/index.md

         return df
 ```

-And here's how we can get the necessary data with a simply call to this function.
+And here's how we can get the necessary data with a simple call to this function.

 ```python
 symbol = '^NSEI'